Each year, I do a year in review post, so I can document the progress of my business, and look back and reflect on what’s happened.

 — Kayla // Copywriter (@kayla_hollatz) December 28, 2018

 But, I’m very fortunate to have a wife who is very wise.

-She reminds me, “Whenever you feel down on yourself, remember how far you’ve come.”
+My wife reminds me, “Whenever you feel down on yourself, remember how far you’ve come.”

 I stopped this morning to add this section, because I remember:

 - I was 39 before I even started learning web design, so getting on a 40 under 40 list was never going to happen.

 - Unlike most of my peers, I didn’t have a background in design, programming, or marketing when I began.

 - We’ve just passed the six year mark of running the business, not as a side hustle, but as a full-time endeavor that pays our bills.

 - We’re actually good at what we do!